MotorBottle/React-Chatbot/README.md

 - Auto generate title for conversations
 - Copying responses to clipboard
 - Displaying bot's replies in markdown style and codes in code blocks
+- Switching between different models

 #### In Progress

 - Editing categories for conversations
-- Switching between different models
 - Regenerating responses and branching conversations
 - Displaying categories in the sidebar
 - Providing category recommendations
 - Implementing visual branch management for conversation flows
-- Model selection
 - Multiuser
 - Copying fullconversation to clipboard